kuri54/Patch-and-label/README.md

 # Usage: Use Docker
 1. Install [XQuartz](https://www.xquartz.org) on Mac
-2. Open XQuartz preferences and allow connections from network clients.
+2. Open XQuartz preferences and make the following settings in the Security tab.
+Restart XQuartz after setting up.
+   - Authenticate connections: OFF
+   - Allow connections from network clients: ON
 3. Clone this repository.
 4. `cd Patch-and-label`
 5. Open image-sorter2_script.py in an editor and edit the contents as follows.